Roz Weston: Career

-In December 2016, Weston competed on a celebrity edition of cooking show Chopped Canada, finishing in second place behind Steven Page.
+In December 2016, Weston competed on a celebrity edition of cooking show Chopped Canada, finishing in second place behind musician Steven Page.

 On April 12, 2022, Weston announced he will be publishing his memoirs.
 A Little Bit Broken will be released on September 27, 2022, through Penguin Random House.
 In May 2022, he announced his departure from ET Canada after 17 years, indicating his final day will be June 23.

 Personal life

 Weston married his longtime girlfriend Katherine Holland in the summer of 2023; together, they have a daughter, Roxy.

 Weston and Holland appeared in a 2015 episode of Income Property, after purchasing a rental property.